ChrisCooper/QcumberD/readme.md

  * Go to `http://localhost:8000/solus_scraper/`
  * Click the name of the job you just created.
  * A browser will open and start navigating the site.
- * As it scrapes, the data will become availible in the web interface.
+ * As it scrapes, the data will become available in the web interface.
  * Scraping usually takes anywhere from 8 to 10 hours, be patient!